- State Program Coordinator:Destiny Schlinker

 For more information on getting involved with FoodCorps in Arkansas, please contact Destiny.

 Why Serve in Arkansas?

 You might not have thought about Arkansas recently.
-Deemed “the Natural State”, Arkansas is a hidden gem full of friendly folks, fantastic food and natural experiences that you can’t find anywhere else.
+Deemed “the Natural State,” Arkansas is a hidden gem full of friendly folks, fantastic food, and natural experiences that you can’t find anywhere else.
 We’re that state between Texas and Mississippi, a bit off the beaten path, but we like it that way.
 While large-scale farming of corn, soybeans, rice, and poultry plays an important role in our state economy, we also boast a strong gardening culture.
-To many people in the rural parts of our state, gardening used to, and still does, mean not only survival, but a labor a love.
+To many people in the rural parts of our state, gardening used to, and still does, mean not only survival, but a labor of love.
 Now, our gardens are cultivating healthy futures for our kids.
 We know we have a lot of work to do, and thankfully some amazing people to help us do it.

 The National Center for Appropriate Technology—Southeast Office is a national nonprofit with regional offices in six states, including Arkansas.
 Founded in 1976, NCAT’s mission is to help people by championing small-scale, local and sustainable solutions to reduce poverty, promote healthy communities, and protect natural resources.
 We do this through a wide variety of renewable energy and sustainable agriculture projects, most notably ATTRA, the National Sustainable Agriculture Information Service.
 NCAT’s Southeast Office in Fayetteville is actively involved in sustainable community development, local food, and farmer education projects.